som3canadian/Cloudflare-KV-Manager/README.md

 A more complete and simple solution for managing Cloudflare KV storage.
 One stop shop for managing your KV namespaces 🔥.

+## Demo

+You can see the demo of the UI [here](https://kv-demo.somecanadian.com/).

+Things to note about the demo (not present if you deploy your own):

+- Hardcoded expiration of 30 minutes for demo purposes.
+- [Rate limiting](https://developers.cloudflare.com/workers/runtime-apis/bindings/rate-limit/) is enabled for the demo.
+- Turnstile(captcha) is enabled for the `set` operation (adding or modifying a key).
+- Demo version is on the `demo` branch.

 ## Features

 - Comes with a small python library for easy integration 🐍